 Just do it!

-No, not in a Nike sort of way.
 Just go out there and be yourself.
 If you are open, you will meet people and begin the process of integrating yourself.
 If you sulk around and keep to yourself, you won’t get anywhere.
 And Italians appreciate effort so literally, it’s as easy as that, just try.
 The rest will follow!